 10 Tips for Choosing a Destination Wedding Location

 There are over 25 sovereign island nations and dependent territories in the Caribbean.
-Between Mexico and the Caribbean there are nearly 400 all-inclusive resorts.
+Between Mexico and the Caribbean there are over 400 all-inclusive resorts.
 With so many choices, selecting a destination wedding location requires careful consideration of several factors.
 If you’re considering a destination wedding, you should keep in mind these 10 tips for choosing a destination wedding location:

 Consider the ease of access to the destination, including travel time, transportation options, and visa requirements.

 While you may be willing to travel to a far-off location for your wedding, not all of your guests may feel the same way.
 Consider the ease of travel for ‘have-to-be-there’ guests, and choose a location that is accessible and convenient for them.
 Look for locations with good transportation options, such as airports and rental cars, and car service.